lizardsystem/lizard-task/README.rst

 sufficient).
 The biggest drawback is that you can't see the status, because the Django Admin monitor doesn't work.

-In your INSTALLED_APPS, add 'kombu.transport.django',
+In your INSTALLED_APPS, add 'kombu.transport.django' (run bin/django
+migrate again),

+  # For lizard-task
   BROKER_URL = "django://"